A. Israel and the remnant of grace.

 For if their being cast away is the reconciling of the world, what will their acceptance be but life from the dead?
 For if the firstfruit is holy, the lump is also holy; and if the root is holy, so are the branches.
 And if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and with them became a partaker of the root and fatness of the olive tree, do not boast against the branches.
 But if you do boast, remember that you do not support the root, but the root supports you.
 You will say then, “Branches were broken off that I might be grafted in.”
 Well said.
 Because of unbelief they were broken off, and you stand by faith.
 Do not be haughty, but fear.
 For if God did not spare the natural branches, He may not spare you either.

 a.
 If the firstfruit is holy: The firstfruit probably represents the first Christians, who were Jewish.
-Their conversion was something holy and good for the church; all the apostles and most of the human authors of Scripture were Jewish.
-If the conversion of this firstfruit was good for the Gentiles, how much better will it be when the full harvest is brought in!
+Their conversion was something holy and good for the church.
+After all, each of the apostles and most of the human authors of Scripture were Jewish.
+If the conversion of this firstfruit was good for the Gentiles, how much better will it be when the complete harvest is brought in!

 i.
-Many commentators take the firstfruit here as the patriarchs, but it fits better to see it as the original core group of Christians.
+Many commentators take the firstfruit here as the patriarchs, but it fits better to see it as the original core group of Christians – who were each Jewish.

 i.
 “When an old olive tree had lost its vigor, it seems that one remedy in antiquity was to cut away the failing branches and graft in some wild olive shoots.
 The result was said to be the invigoration of the failing tree.”
 (Morris)

 ii.
-In the Talmud, it speaks of Ruth the Moabitess as a “godly shoot” engrafted into Israel.
+The Jewish Talmud speaks of Ruth the Moabitess as a “godly shoot” engrafted into Israel.
 (Cited in Morris)

 d.
 Because of unbelief they were broken off, and you stand by faith: In addition, any Gentile standing in the “tree” of God is there by faith only, not by works or merits.
 If Gentiles are unbelieving, they will be “cut off” just as much as unbelieving Israel was.